ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+generation have felt as we feel, s
+and their leelingB were as active c
+in life as ours are now.
+They r
+passed away as a Tttpof, while i
-the ekrtio aspect oi (
+natute wore the ekrtio aspect oi (
 beatify as when onr Creator de- i
 nianded her to be.
 And so like V
 wise fihull it be when we arc gone, v